"The greater the ignorance the greater the dogmatism." - Sir William Osler

 cooperation, plenitude, justice, no higher or lower ranks, no favoritism,

 there is just no room for hierarchies or ranks of beings; thus for jealousy to blossom in an unfallen being of

-equality and intelligence would be the original sin.
+intelligence with equality of rights and privileges would be the original sin.

 Travesty of God

 EVEN IF such a being somehow developed, it would seem to be unjust and